openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 isOsAccountConstraintEnabled(localId: number, constraint: string): Promise&lt;boolean&gt;

-Checks whether a constraint is enabled for an OS account.
+Checks whether a constraint is enabled for a system account.
 This API uses a promise to return the result.

 **System API**: This is a system API.